-The Project Management Group is responsible for getting highway construction projects planned, designed, and advertised for construction once they have been identified and approved by the Transportation Board statewide.
+The Project Management Group includes Statewide Project Management and Urban Project Management.
+They are responsible for getting highway construction projects planned, designed, and built once they have been identified and approved by the Transportation Board.
 They manage the entire project development process, described later in this subsection.
+Urban Project Management oversees projects only in the Phoenix and Tucson areas.
+The Project Manager (PM) for each project is assigned from one of these two units.